 Our choice: Simonstone Hall

-We stayed at the 3 star Simonstone Hall Hotel situated in Simonstone just outside of Hawes.
-The property was built in the 18th century and retains many of the original features.
+We stayed at the beautiful Simonstone Hall Hotel, situated in Simonstone just outside of Hawes.
+This manor house hotel was built in the 18th century and retains many of the original features.
 The external façade is very impressive, the views over the Dales are magnificent and it is well located.
-It's a very popular base for ramblers and dog walkers.

 The staff were excellent and couldn’t have been more helpful.